rayhon1014/ai-vision-benchmark/README.md

 * [Adobe Firefly]() for integrating AI-generated images into photos
 * [DreamStudio.ai](https://dreamstudio.ai) - powered by stability.ai (ie. Stable Diffusion)
 * [Leonardo.ai](https://app.leonardo.ai/) - high quality
+* [Tensor.art](https://tensor.art/) - free image generation with different models and you can use it to generate images to train your model.

 ## Dreamstudio.ai
 * DreamStudio (Stable Diffusion's web app) is the only major AI picture generator that still offers free credits.